Skip to main content

 Specify:

-• <command> — Rclone command of the form rclone <subcommand>.
-You can view all commands on the Rclone website or in the output of the command rclone --help
+• <command> — an Rclone command in the format rclone <subcommand>.
+You can view all commands on the Rclone website or in the output of the rclone --help command

 • <remote_name> — the connection name specified when configuring Rclone;